 When in doubt, err on the side of caution and get medical attention immediately.

-Poisonous substances can cause unpleasant symptoms at best, and at worst can be fatal.
 It’s easy to overlook many common sources of poisoning that could put you or your family at risk.
 But you can do a lot to keep yourself and loved ones safe.
-Whether you double-check that medications are locked away or use a meat thermometer when cooking, simple steps can make a life-saving difference.
+Whether you double-check that medications are locked away or double down on food safety, simple steps can make a lifesaving difference.

 Learn more about the Health Library and our editorial process.